ujalil101/TEX/README.md

 # TEX
-Welcome to Traveler's Employee eXplorer.
+Welcome to Traveler's Employee Xplorer.
 This is a MERN application that allows employees to search an enterprise-wide employee directory.
 It also allows employees to predict salary given job location and job role.

 ## Navigation
 1. /data: Generates the data.